 - In Azraq camp, UNHCR allocates shelters to new arrivals, conducts regular monitoring and coordination with the Norwegian Refugee Council (NRC) to ensure timely maintenance of damaged shelters, and updates the shelter allocations system to ensure information on allocated or vacant shelters is current.
-All the shelters in Azraq have been upgraded with kitchen extension.
-Over 250 damaged shelters were fixed in May through the Quick Fix Team in all the four villages. - UNHCR distributes seasonal and regular non-food items (NFIs) that includes winterization cash assistance to refugees in the camp and those coming through the reception area.
-UNHCR provided a winterization campwide distribution where all refugees received number of assistance on monthly basis, including one-off (20JOD/ per person), monthly cash for gas-refilling for heating/ cooking (for all cases), one-off High Thermal Blanket (3 PCs/ individuals), heaters with gas cylinders (for new arrival only).
+All the shelters in Azraq have been upgraded with kitchen extension. - UNHCR distributes seasonal and regular non-food items (NFIs) that includes winterization cash assistance to refugees in the camp and those coming through the reception area.
+UNHCR provided a winterization camp-wide distribution where all refugees received number of assistance on monthly basis, including one-off (20 JOD/ per person), monthly cash for gas-refilling for heating/ cooking (for all cases), one-off High Thermal Blanket (3 PCs/ individuals), heaters with gas cylinders (for new arrival only).
 UNHCR also monitors NFIs/Cash assistance distributions and coordinates with partners to ensure gaps are identified, home visits are conducted and NFIs/Cash assistance is delivered accordingly.
-In May, 178,297.5 JOD (Jordanian Dinner) was distributed to 6,617 cases with 23,773 gas refills covering May-August.
-23 cases/ 55 individuals were also assisted with 234 JOD for gas refill at the reception area.